 Another significant difference between a designer and an app designer is their knowledge of screen sizes and resolutions.
 Sure you can go online and find out the resolution of an iPhone 7 and setup Photoshop to those dimensions, but wouldn’t it be better if you knew that Sketch was a better tool for the job and made it super easy to export the 2 different image sizes needed for iOS and 3 sizes needed for Android apps.
 The app designer will provide developers with the design assets they need while the inexperienced designer fumbles with Google searches.

 Sometimes our clients come to us with designs they’ve used for previous app versions or investor pitches, and we can often work with these designs to produce an app.
 In these cases we will put you in a room with a designer so they may learn more about your app, the proposed design, and your vision.
 Depending on your circumstance, some options may be:

-We use InVision by Adobe to present app designs to clients; this excellent and widely used service allows us to put your design online, and provide you with a link to setup a free account and see the design in your browser.
+We use InVision by Adobe to present app designs to clients; this excellent and widely used service allows us to put your design online, and provide you with a link to setup a free account to see the design in your browser.
 InVision is a great product for this purpose; it is very accessible, there are good features for providing feedback about design elements, and you can even click between screens in the design like it’s a real app.
-We talk more about InVision in the next topic, Presentations and Prototypes.
+We talk more about InVision in the next topic, presentations and prototypes.